JoshuaLomond/snake/README.md

 ## 🎮 Features

 - **Classic Snake Gameplay** – grid-based movement, growing with each food.
-- **Wrap-Around Walls** – snake loops from one edge of the screen to the opposite side (configurable).
 - **Scoring System** – score increases by 1 point per food eaten, displayed on-screen.
 - **Persistent High Score** – your best score is saved between sessions and shown on the Game Over screen.
 - **Dynamic Speed** – snake speed increases slightly every 5 food items.